Black History Month 2024: The Role Of African Americans In History

 Counseling options for African Americans

 One part of caring for your mental health can include recognizing when it may benefit you to reach out for professional support.
-Studies have found that 60% of Black individuals seeking treatment are interested only in a meeting with a Black therapist.
+Older studies have found that 60% of Black individuals seeking treatment are interested only in a meeting with a Black therapist.
 However, for those who may live in a predominantly white community or another area where they don't have resources like health insurance, finding adequate treatment can be challenging.
 In these cases, online therapy may represent a more available option.

 Takeaway